meetar/fjord.style/_posts/2023-11-06-shallow-depths.md

 <div class="aside">This post examines a variation on parallax mapping that I used for <a href="/the-prototype-trap">a recent project</a>, with detailed examinations of the rationale, the technique in the abstract, and its implementation in detail.</div>

-# Looking Past the Surface

-3D objects are typically defined as surfaces only, but are rendered with solid textures to appear solid.
-(If you've ever clipped through a wall in a video game, this shameful secret has already been revealed to you.)
-Textures can add the appearance of detail, and sometimes of layers and transparency, but they are still just a coat of paint on the exterior.

-Advanced rendering techniques like volumetric rendering, sub-surface scattering, and photon tracing can suggest hidden depths, make objects appear as foggy or cloudy volumes, or sometimes as groups of particles, but without a lot of work the objects are still just hollow.
+# Simulating Depth

-The world is made of solids, each with their own inner lives – full of nooks and crannies, cracks and dings, secret layers and imperfections.
+Most 3D objects rendered by computers are defined as shells.
+However, the world is made of solids, each with their own inner lives – full of nooks and crannies, cracks and dings, secret layers and imperfections.
 Light gets in, bounces and bends, and takes many paths on its way back out.
-I wanted to see more of this, and I had an idea.
+I wanted to see more of this.

 So I made a magic brush that paints inside of things!
 I made it, specifically, to add sparkles to crystals.
-Here's a simplified example:
+Here's an example:

 <div class="iframewrapper">
 <iframe class="glcanvas" src="https://meetar.github.io/FS-reverse-parallax-plain/"></iframe>